Adron/nodes-for-nodes-node-nodal-system/README.md

 ## Goto Chicago Abstract

-This repository is for a [session](https://gotochgo.com/2018/sessions/368) at GOTO Chicago.
+This repository is for a [session](https://gotochgo.com/2018/sessions/368) at GOTO Chicago, but is the starting point to build a reference application for Node.js using key capabilities I advocate for as *patterns & practices* starting a new application, including: observability, ML/AI hooks, transparency, and operations of the application or service.

 ### Node Systems for Node.js Services on Nodes of Systemic Nodal Systems